 Tonight I’m off to Warner Bros Studios to watch the filming of a new sit com the husband of a lady in my improv class is directing.
 Excited is not the right word as I don’t like leaving the house, but it should be interesting.

 I don’t want to get my hopes up but I reckon if I act like I’m the most important person in the room and just pitch my unfinished sit com right in the middle of rehearsals, you could be talking to a very successful lady by the end of the evening – if you chose to call me.

 Or I’ll just stay very quite, and get even quieter when people talk to me and wish I would complete at least one project in my life.

 More soon.
 Stay excellent x

 Oh and ps.
-My boyfriend made a mockery of me while I slept.
+Someone made a mockery of me while I slept.
 Here’s a picture of it: